Pickling Spice Recipe

-This pickling spice recipe is perfect for making pickled peppers or other pickled foods.
-Includes variations and a discussion of different pickling spices.
+This simple pickling spice recipe is great for making pickled peppers or other pickled foods, perfect for quick pickles and canning pickled vegetables.

 Pickling uses a salty brine to preserve your foods, which imparts a tasty tart-vinegary punch, but you can really upgrade that flavor with a great Pickling Spice combination.

-Pickling spices help give your preserved pickled peppers and other pickled foods an additional, multi-dimensional flavor.
+Pickling spices help give your preserved pickled peppers, pickled vegetables and other pickled foods an additional, multi-dimensional flavor.
 A typical pickled pepper recipe consists of chili peppers, of course, with a salty vinegar brine and pickling spices added in.

 While you can certainly pickle your peppers and other foods without the pickling spice, it is that combination of spices that brings nuance and flavor to your final product.